 The ratio of unemployed people per vacancy in the UK is the lowest it has ever been, meaning it is very much a jobseekers’ market at present – and is likely to remain that way for the foreseeable future.

 Against this backdrop, our team decided to pinpoint which jobs have seen demand climb fastest over the last year.
 While demand from employers is generally high across the whole jobs market, which are the most in-demand roles of all?
 Above all, we asked what do these jobs tell us about the state of the UK economy and jobs market right now, and will they retain this high demand in the future?

 The fastest growing job in the UK is currently ‘IT engineer’, which has seen a spike of 33.7% in its postings per million on Indeed over the last 12 months.

 The full top 15 highlights the wide range of jobs most sought after at the moment.
 For every highly skilled role in the booming tech sector (IT engineer, mobile developer) there are also more basic jobs available, such as car wash attendant, salon assistant and farm worker.

 Design roles also feature prominently, with ‘product designer’ postings increasing by nearly a third (31.8%) and ‘designer’ opportunities growing by more than a quarter (26.3%) over the past 12 months.

 Will they retain this high demand in the future?

 The fluid nature of supply-demand dynamics suggests the table is likely to look different by this time next year, especially as we are discussing growth in the number of job postings rather than demand outright.

-The list also presents a significant opportunity for jobseekers, who can target these roles in the knowledge that there has never been a more favourable time to be hired.
+The list also presents a significant opportunity for jobseekers, who can target these roles in the knowledge that there has never been a more favorable time to be hired.